-The truth of the matter is that a lot of providers can only connect your broadband if you have some of this mysterious line rental.
-Here's why.
+The truth is that a lot of UK providers can only connect your broadband if you pay for line rental.
+Read on and we’ll explain why.

 Why do I need line rental?

 Even though the likes of BT, EE and Virgin Media now offer broadband services that don't require a landline and line rental, the majority of providers still deliver broadband into homes across the UK using phone lines.

 Whether you use that line to get online and stream the latest binge-worthy series or simply make calls to friends and family, the line’s maintenance costs are the same.
 And that means providers need to charge for it.

 The majority of providers in the UK use Openreach to get their services to you.
 This works entirely through the copper phone lines of BT's national network.

 That means that in most cases you’ll need a phone line to get your broadband up and running, except if you pick one of a small handful of providers that use an alternative to Openreach.

 It doesn't mean you have to have a phone attached and you don’t have to pay for calls if you don’t want to.
 That main thing here is that the line itself has to be active.

 Providers that offer broadband without a landline include, BT, EE, Sky and Virgin Media.

 In select locations you can also get broadband-only from Hyperoptic, which operates mostly in London and surrounding areas, a Gigaclear, a specialist in bringing fibre broadband into rural areas, and Zen.